NHS & Wellbeing

 • People with long-term health conditions

-• Adults who are inactive or socially isolated
+• Adults who were inactive or socially isolated

 Men’s Health Focus

-• Raise awareness of cancer risks and symptoms
+• Raised awareness of cancer risks and symptoms

-• Engage men through trusted community networks and activities
+• Engaged men through trusted community networks and activities

 Women’s Health Focus

-• Address barriers such as stigma, fear, and lack of awareness
+• Addressed barriers such as stigma, fear, and lack of awareness

-• Provide culturally inclusive spaces for learning and discussion
+• Provided culturally inclusive spaces for learning and discussion

 • Local wellbeing groups and activity sessions